5 key habits for sports parents to adopt

-Through my work as Performance Director at BSI, having lost too many junior players down this road, I’ve spent extensive time exploring and studying this subject and have developed some key guidelines that can help parents along this tricky path.
+Through my work running the Balderstone Sports Institute, having lost too many junior players down this road, I’ve spent extensive time exploring and studying this subject and have developed some key guidelines that can help parents along this tricky path.
 Here are 5 habits to adopt that will provide the best and most effective support for your young athlete (or any other field for that matter)

 1. Show your unconditional love and support no matter the result.

 This may seem like a no-brainer and something that you always do, but as mentioned earlier our words and actions can be interpreted in negative ways if we are not careful.
 Many youth athletes grow up believing that their self worth is directly related to how they perform.
 This is a reflection on how those around them react to good and not so good performances.
 Try to form the habit of showing your love and support in the same way no matter the result.
 Of course we celebrate the victories and personal achievements along the way, by sharing the players positive emotions.
 The best thing you can say when performance wasn’t so good; I love to watch you play.

 2. Never give feedback straight after a game.

 Every tournament or match offers the opportunity for learning and therefore growth.
 However for this to occur, the players must reflect for themselves on the performance.
 Parents and coaches must give the player the opportunity to do so before providing their feedback.
 Problem solvers are not solving problems.
 Players hate the drive home when they are told what went wrong and how to fix it.
 No learning can occur when emotions are high anyway.
 For this purpose, I ask my students two questions that I learnt from the innovative cricket coach Paddy Upton;

 What did you do well?
 What would you do differently?